 People who do not have federal income tax liability will not benefit this year.
 We encourage them to claim the credit and carry it forward to future years since the credit may become refundable again in the future.

 Below are a couple of examples of how the tax credit might benefit families who finalized adoptions in 2020.
 (These are simplified examples.)

 Example 1 — A couple adopted two brothers who had been determined to have special needs.
 The parents had $6,500 in federal income tax withheld from their paychecks, and their tax liability is $7,000, which means they would normally owe $500 to the IRS.
 Their adoption tax credit is $28,600, and they only have the two children who were both under age 17 at the end of 2020.
 They first use $1,200 in child tax credit, then $5,800 in adoption tax credit on their 2020 taxes.
 They get a refund of the $9,700—the $6,500 they already paid plus $2,800 in refundable additional child tax credit, and can carry over $22,800 for up to five more years.

 Example 2 — A couple adopted three siblings with special needs.
 They had $1,000 in federal income tax withheld from their paychecks, and their tax liability is $0, which means they would receive a refund of $1,000.
 They claim $42,240 in the adoption tax credit, but they cannot use it with their 2021 taxes since they have no federal income tax liability.
 They should still file Form 8839 with their 2020 tax return so that they can carry the credit forward for up to five additional years in case their tax liability goes up in the future or the credit becomes refundable.

 Claiming the Credit

 The instructions state that taxpayers may e-file their tax return to claim the adoption tax credit—there is no requirement to paper file the return.
-There is also no requirement to submit documentation in 2019.
+There is also no requirement to submit documentation in 2020 at this time.